Skip to main content

 A 30-day zinc plan you can run this month.

 1. Pick the right form for your goal.
 Zinc bisglycinate or picolinate at 15 to 30 mg covers general health and hormones.
-Carnosine for gut repair.
-Acetate lozenges only during acute illness.
+Carnosine at 75 mg twice daily for gut repair.
+Acetate lozenges only during acute illness, capped at 7 days.

-4. Add copper for long-term users.
+4. Add copper for long-term use.
 If you plan to take more than 30 mg of zinc daily for over 4 weeks, add 1 to 2 mg of copper.

 5. Limit alcohol on training and recovery days.
 Alcohol speeds zinc loss, so trimming weeknight drinks helps protect your stores.